chenweixiang/chenweixiang.github.io/_posts/2016-03-20-telecom-3gpp-intro.md

 ### CT (Core Network and Terminals)

 CT specifies the core network and terminal parts of 3GPP.
 It includes the core network - terminal layer 3 protocols.
-It is composed of five working groups.
+It is composed of the following working groups, refer to [TSG CT](http://www.3gpp.org/specifications-groups/ct):

 |  Working_Groups | Shorthand | Scope | Specifications |
 | :-------------: | :-------: | :---- | :------------: |